 Since the method of calculation differs between Japanese regulations and U.S. GAAP, profits and losses during the period differ as well.
-Under the Insurance Business Act of Japan, insurance companies in Japan are required to accumulate a policy reserve for the fulfillment of future obligations such as payment of insurance benefits based on the accumulation method and actuarial assumptions approved by the authorities of the supervisory administrative agencies in Japan, whereas under U.S. GAAP, liabilities for future insurance policy benefits are composed of the present value of estimated future payments to policyholders.
+Under the Insurance Business Act of Japan, insurance companies in Japan are required to accumulate a policy reserve for the fulfillment of future obligations such as payment of insurance benefits based on the accumulation method and actuarial assumptions approved by the authorities of the supervisory administrative agencies in Japan.

+On the other hand, under U.S. GAAP, liabilities for future insurance policy benefits are composed of the present value of estimated future payments to policyholders.
 Under U.S. GAAP, liabilities for future insurance policy benefits are computed based upon actuarial assumptions, such as future investment yield, mortality rates, morbidity rates, contingency rates and other factors, which are revised at least once a year.
 Future insurance policy benefits are remeasured and large impacts may be reflected to profit in variable insurance policies from revising investment yield due to fluctuations in the stock market or the bond market.
-Liabilities for future insurance policies.
+Liabilities for future insurance policy benefits also include liabilities for minimum guaranteed benefits related to certain insurance products such as variable insurance policies.

 With respect to liabilities for minimum guaranteed benefits, the relevant insurance policies differ between Japanese GAAP and U.S. GAAP.